pedvide/simetuc/README.md

     * Simulate the power dependence of each emission.
     * Simulate the concentration dependence of the dynamics or the steady state.
 * All results can be plotted and saved in .hdf5 format.
+* For all options --average uses standard average rate equations instead of microscopic ones.

 ## Documentation